Home

 • Best practice: Submit records in the order you want them displayed

-Important: For both bucket types, Dashgrid does NOT merge or append series values - it performs a complete replacement of the record.
+Important: For all bucket types, Dashgrid does NOT merge or append series values - it performs a complete replacement of the record.

 Example: